OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:40

-> Ira the Ithrite,
+> Ira, the Ithrite,
-> Gareb the Ithrite,
+> Gareb, the Ithrite,

 ## 1 Chronicles 11:41

 > Uriah the Hittite,
-> Zabad the son of Ahlai,
+> Zabad, son of Ahlai,

 ## 1 Chronicles 11:42

-> Adina the son of Shiza the Reubenite, a leader among the Reubenites, along with thirty others,
+> Adina, son of Shiza the Reubenite, a leader among the Reubenites, along with thirty others,

 ## 1 Chronicles 11:43

-> Hanan the son of Maacah,
+> Hanan, son of Maacah,
 > and Joshaphat the Mithnite,

 ## 1 Chronicles 11:44

 > Uzzia the Ashterathite,
-> Shama and Jeiel the sons of Hotham the Aroerite,
+> Shama and Jeiel, sons of Hotham the Aroerite,

 ## 1 Chronicles 11:45

-> Jediael the son of Shimri,
+> Jediael, son of Shimri,
-> and Joha his brother, the Tizite,
+> and Joha, his brother, the Tizite,

 ## 1 Chronicles 11:46

 > Eliel the Mahavite,
-> and Jeribai and Joshaviah, the sons of Elnaam,
+> and Jeribai and Joshaviah, sons of Elnaam,
 > and Ithmah the Moabite,

 ## 1 Chronicles 11:47